nanoelectronics-new/Nanoqtt-new-qtt-tutorial/docs/source/OPX.rst

 Time of flight
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You need to calibrate the time of flight i.e. the time that the signal need to reach back the opx.
+You need to calibrate the time of flight i.e. the time that the signal needs to reach back the opx.
-For that you will need to send a wave and measure it, look at the raw data the see from wich time you start seing the oscillation.
+For that, you will need to send a wave and measure it, look at the raw data to see from which time you start seeing the oscillation.

-Example (probably not the most straight forward):
+Example (probably not the most straightforward):

 .. code-block:: python

-   #define dummy parameter to be able to use qcodes function
+   #define a dummy parameter to be able to use qcodes function

    from qcodes import Parameter
    class MyCounter(Parameter):